Pamela Anderson takes control with new Netflix doco

 In 2022, Pam and Tommy, a series that focused on the stolen tape was released and neither Anderson or Lee had any part in the series.

-In the new documentary, viewers will reportedly get a sense of how Anderson reacted to the series and how the stolen tape impacted her life.
+In the documentary, viewers will reportedly get a sense of how Anderson reacted to the series and how the stolen tape affected her life.

-Pamela, a Love Story will also delve into Anderson’s past relationships and her two sons, Brandon, 26, and Dylan, 24, were eager for her to tell her own story.
+Pamela, a Love Story also delves into Anderson’s past relationships.
+Her sons, Brandon, 26, and Dylan, 24, were eager for her to tell her story.

 Her early life, growing up in Canada and her rise to fame will also be explored.